oseoane/os-react-redux-todo/README.md

+# Redux Todo List

+Project for testing React and Redux with a "to do" list.

+Tags: React, Redux, Material UI.

-# Getting Started with Create React App
+# Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).